agrija9/agrija9.github.io/content/home/posts.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: featured # pages
+widget: pages # pages

-# active: true
+active: false

 # This file represents a page section.
 headless: true